Ransomware: File decryption and recovery

 There are a number of tools intended specifically to decrypt files locked by ransomware, although successful recovery may not be possible.
 If the same encryption key is used for all files, decryption tools use files for which there are both uncorrupted backups and encrypted copies (a known-plaintext attack in the jargon of cryptanalysis.
 But it only works when the cipher the attacker used was weak to begin with, being vulnerable to known-plaintext attack); recovery of the key, if it is possible, may take several days.
 Free ransomware decryption tools can help decrypt files encrypted by the following forms of ransomware: AES_NI, Alcatraz Locker, Apocalypse, BadBlock, Bart, BTCWare, Crypt888, CryptoMix, CrySiS, EncrypTile, FindZip, Globe, Hidden Tear, Jigsaw, LambdaLocker, Legion, NoobCrypt, Stampado, SZFLocker, TeslaCrypt, XData.
+Ransomware encryption that has been cracked by security researchers is typically abandoned for criminal purposes; thus in practice most attacks cannot be reverted by breaking encryption.

 The No More Ransom Project is an initiative by the Netherlands' police's National High Tech Crime Unit, Europol’s European Cybercrime Centre, Kaspersky Lab and McAfee to help ransomware victims recover their data without paying a ransom.
 They offer a free CryptoSheriff tool to analyze encrypted files and search for decryption tools.

 In addition, old copies of files may exist on the disk, which has been previously deleted.
 In some cases, these deleted versions may still be recoverable using software designed for that purpose.

-Growth

-Ransomware malicious software was first confined to one or two countries in Eastern Europe and subsequently spread across the Atlantic to the United States and Canada.
-The number of cyberattacks during 2020 was double that of 2019.
-The first versions of this type of malware used various techniques to disable the computers by locking the victims system machine (Locker Ransomware) [133].
-Ransomware uses different tactics to extort victims.
-One of the most common methods is locking the device's screen by displaying a message from a branch of local law enforcement alleging that the victim must pay a fine for illegal activity.
-The ransomware may request a payment by sending an SMS message to a premium rate number.
-Some similar variants of the malware display pornographic image content and demanded payment for the removal of it.